Beacon Hill (Hindhead, Surrey): Education

-Beacon Hill Community Primary School is a secular school occupying two sites in the village with 208 pupils aged 4 to 11 in 2013.
+Beacon Hill Community Primary School is a secular school occupying two sites in the village with 206 pupils aged 4 to 11 in 2023.
+In 2024 it became an academy school.

 Scouting

 Hindhead Scouts and Guides for many years met in a hut in Cricket Close built in about 1923.
 In 2013 efforts were begun to raise funds for a new building with an estimated cost of £50,000.

 Royal British Legion Club

 Hindhead Royal British Legion Club has stood in Beacon Hill Road since the early 20th century, hosts numerous events throughout the year and has sport and leisure facilities including a floodlit tennis court, bowls, darts and snooker.

 Marchants Hill

 Marchants Hill camp, built in 1939 by the National Camps Corporation, was used in World War 2 to accommodate child evacuees from East Ham in London.
-The camp continued as a holiday and adventure venue for city children after the war and in 2015 is run by the activity holiday company PGL Ltd, on the 45 acre site.
+The camp continued as a holiday and adventure venue for city children after the war and in 2025 was run by the activity holiday company PGL Ltd, on the 45 acre site.